-• Method 1: Consider Pattern 2 and 3 ("Sue" and "Matt") as a set that must always be moved together in your new display order.
+Method 1: Consider Pattern 2 and 3 ("Sue" and "Matt") as a set that must always be moved together in your new display order.

-- Method 1 is the simplest, but the tradeoff is that these two patterns are not separable without the undesired trigger behavior described above.

-Method 2: Add a 1-bit all-black pattern with the shortest duration allowed (105 μs) preceding the trigger pattern.
-Now consider this pattern and the triggered pattern following it as a set that must always be moved together.

-- Method 2 is more versatile, but the pattern set must always contain a triggered pattern.

-Method 3: Add a 1-bit all-black pattern with the shortest duration allowed (105 μs) followed by a triggered 1-bit all-black pattern (also with 105 μs duration), and remove the trigger from the actual pattern of interest.
+- Method 1 is the simplest, but the tradeoff is that these two patterns are not separable without the undesired trigger behavior described above. - Method 2: Add a 1-bit all-black pattern with the shortest duration allowed for most DMDs preceding the trigger pattern.
+See Minimum Exposure in Any Pattern Mode in the DLPC900 Programmer's Guide for details.
+Now consider this pattern and the triggered pattern following it as a set that must always be moved together. - Method 2 is more versatile, but the pattern set must always contain a triggered pattern. - Method 3: Add a 1-bit all-black pattern with the shortest duration allowed followed by a triggered 1-bit all-black pattern, and remove the trigger from the actual pattern of interest.
 These two patterns are now a versatile trigger set that can be used repeatedly wherever a trigger is desired.
-Note that since the triggered pattern is black, even if your exposure integration begins with the triggered black pattern there is no light contributing to your exposure.

-- Method 3 is the most versatile since this standalone trigger set only has to be placed in the Pattern Index set (on the Pattern Mode page) once but can be used in many positions when defining a new display order.
+Note that since the triggered pattern is black, even if your exposure integration begins with the triggered black pattern there is no light contributing to your exposure. - Method 3 is the most versatile since this standalone trigger set only has to be placed in the Pattern Index set (on the Pattern Mode page) once but can be used in many positions when defining a new display order.

-3.6.5 Creating a Pattern Sequence in Video Pattern Mode
+7.6.5 Creating a Pattern Sequence in Video Pattern Mode